Sacred Heart Guelph- An IB Primary Years Programme Candidate School

 |Where we are in place and time||How the world works||Sharing the planet|

 SKILLS: What do we want students to be able to do?

-These are organized under social, communication, research, self-management and thinking skills (21st Century Skills)
+These are approaches to learning that help develop the following skills: social, communication, research, self-management and thinking

 CONCEPTS: What do we want our students to understand?